saumyasahu-7/Assignments/LRUCache_explanation.md

 # LRUCache Usage Instructions

-This guide demonstrates how to use the `LRUCache` class from the terminal.
+This guide demonstrates the working of `LRUCache` class.

 ## Explanation for LRUCache Class